HB1376 (2026) Detail

 HOUSE BILL 1376

-AN ACT relative to a parent's ability to raise their child in a manner consistent with the child's biological sex.
+AN ACT relative to a parent's ability to raise their child in a manner consistent with the child's biological sex and relative to breast surgeries for minors.

 SPONSORS: Rep. Korzen, Coos 7; Rep. Kesselring, Hills.
 18; Rep. Litchfield, Rock.
 32; Rep. Mazur, Hills.
 44; Rep. Prudhomme-O'Brien, Rock.
 13; Rep. Reinfurt, Hills.
 29; Rep. Sabourin dit Choiniere, Rock.
 30; Rep. Sirois, Hills.
 32; Rep. Thibault, Merr.
 25; Sen. Murphy, Dist 16; Sen. Avard, Dist 12